marekStef/decentralised-storage-system/documentation/docs/main-system/introduction/parts-of-the-project.md

 ### Calendar app
 Desktop browser app (React, tsx).
 This app is a fully working calendar app.
 Apart from doing a normal calendar job, the app processes locations gathered by `Location Tracker` app and also displays a history of opened Windows apps.

+## New Developer of a New App?

+If you are thinking of creating a new app utilising this system's capabilities for its core business functionality, all you need to read is **Auth Service** and **View Manager**.
+You can definitely skip **Data Storage** and **\[language\] execution services**.

+Definitely have a look at those provided example apps.
+We wish you a successful journey!